-Illinois State University ("University ") is committed to providing a safe campus for students, faculty, staff, and visitors.
+Illinois State University ("University") is committed to providing a safe campus for students, faculty, staff, and visitors.
 Safety is a shared responsibility within our campus community, and we rely on every community member to contribute by reporting crimes and suspicious activities in a timely manner.
 The material that follows is designed to familiarize you with issues of safety and security at Illinois State University.

 Illinois State University prepares this Annual Security Report ("Report") in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act") which requires colleges and universities to disclose information about the University's crime and security policies annually and to disclose statistics about crime activity occurring on or near campus.
-Illinois State University Police Department ("UPD"), in collaboration with a number of University departments and agencies, prepares, compiles, and distributes this information in an Annual Security Report & Crime Statistics ("Report").
+Illinois State University Police Department ("UPD"), in collaboration with a number of university departments and agencies, prepares, compiles, and distributes this information in an Annual Security Report & Crime Statistics ("Report").
 The Report also includes information about the University's policies on campus security, the reporting of crimes, the University's crime and security prevention initiatives, and policies related to alcohol and drug use.
 In addition, the report includes statistics for the previous three years concerning reported crimes that occurred on-campus, in certain non-campus buildings and property, and on public property within, or immediately adjacent to and accessible from, the campus.
-ISUPD maintains all documentation associated with information contained in the report.
+UPD maintains all documentation associated with information contained in the report.

 We hope the information included in this Report promotes your own awareness and helps support a safe campus for our community members.
-This report has been separated into three parts for organizational purposes.
-Part One includes policies and information for students and employees.
-Part Two is comprised of the OEOA Resource Guide regarding the reporting, University complaint procedures and processes, and University resources related to sexual harassment including but not limited to sexual assault/misconduct, dating violence, domestic violence, and stalking.
-Part Three contains the statistics and Clery definitions.
+This report has been separated into two parts for organizational purposes.
+Part I includes policies and information for students and employees, information from the Sexual and Gender-Based Misconduct Reporting and Resource Guide for Students, university complaint procedures and processes, university resources related to sexual harassment including but not limited to sexual assault/misconduct, dating violence, domestic violence, and stalking, the statistics and definitions.
+Part II includes information about the Mennonite College of Nursing location in Springfield that qualifies as a separate campus under the Clery Act.